hw-ju/monai_uf_tutorials/clara_parabricks/README.md

 # **Use NVIDIA Parabricks on HiperGator**

+**Update on 04/23/2023: the latest Parabricks v4.0.1 is pre-installed on HiperGator, refer to the doc [here](https://help.rc.ufl.edu/doc/Parabricks) on how to use Parabricks on HiperGator instead of following this tutorial!**

 This directory is a tutorial on how to use tools provided by Clara Parabricks on HiperGator, adapted from [the tutorial in Clara Parabricks v4.0.1 documentation](https://docs.nvidia.com/clara/parabricks/4.0.1/Tutorials.html).

 ## **Note**